koding/tunnel/README.md

 ![Diagram](readme/diagram.png)

+This diagram was created with https://app.diagrams.net/.
+To edit it, download the <a download href="readme/diagram.drawio">diagram file</a> and edit it with the https://app.diagrams.net/ web application, or you may run the application from [source](https://github.com/jgraph/drawio) if you wish.

 ### How it is intended to be used:

 1. An automated tool creates a cloud instance and installs and configures the tunnel server on it.